metapages/metaframe-docker/docs/v0.1.4/README.md

 # Run docker containers as metaframes in the browser

 `metaframe-docker` runs docker containers on user-supplied workers.
-The queue management is open and public
+The queue management is open and public: your work queue is simply

 Any time the inputs change (and on start) the configured docker contaner is run:
  - `/inputs` is the location where inputs are copied as files